 The Variable Cost Per Car is the cost associated with actual labor, waste disposal, transportation and other services provided to the residents at the County Household Hazardous Waste Collection Facilities (CoHHWCF) and at Temporary Events.
-The Variable Cost Per Car is estimated to be approximately \$62 per car for Fiscal Years 2019, 2020 and 2021.
+The Variable Cost Per Car is estimated to be approximately \$58.20 per participating resident car for Fiscal Years 2022, 2023 and 2024.
 The estimated cost per car will be adjusted to reflect actual service costs.
 After Fixed Program Costs are allocated on a per household basis and San José Facility Use Surcharge is allocated on a participation basis, the Variable Cost Per Car will be used to calculate the costs to service 4% of households across all participating jurisdictions.
-If the level of 4% of households is not reached in a particular jurisdiction, the CoHHW Program may use the remaining balance of funds, in cooperation with the CITY that has less than 4% participation levels, to increase public outreach and/or provide additional services in that jurisdiction the following year.
+If the level of 4% of households is not reached in the CITY, the CoHHW Program may use the remaining balance of funds, in cooperation with the CITY, to increase public outreach and/or provide additional services in that jurisdiction the following year.